shauryananda/Data-Analytics-Portfolio/README.md

 ## About

 Hi, I am Shaurya.
-I am an aspiring data analyst on a journey to explore stupendous world of data and analytics.
+I am an aspiring data analyst on a journey to explore an intriguing world of data and analytics.

 📊 Data Enthusiast: Passionate about turning raw data into meaningful insights, I thrive on the thrill of discovering patterns, trends, and stories hidden within the numbers.